 This was the worst step, which had the most screws in it.

-This is what they looked like, not very pretty!
+This is what they looked like,

 To try and remove the paint on the steps we used this Citristrip.
 It is a safer stripper than the other strippers on the market.
 We bought it at Home Depot.